Is it accurate to say that you are longing for Italy and need a few plans to enable you to design your 10 days in Italy?

 Day 3: Last Day in Rome: Explore Vatican

 Forcing St Peter’s basilica commands the western side of the Tiber River, and you can’t neglect to be awed by the glory of this landmark to Christianity.
-The Pope himself shows up here in the Piazza San Pietro most Wednesdays to address the groups.
+The Pope himself shows up here in Saint Peter’s Square most Wednesdays to address the groups.

 St Peter’s is allowed to enter and see its mind-blowing work of art and excellence including Michelangelo’s Pieta model and arch additionally structured by the craftsman.